Explain Factors Affecting Capital Structure

 Issuer-Specific Factors

 1. Interest coverage and Financial leverage.
 Interest coverage and financial leverage are also considered because a company with substantial debt might struggle to take on additional borrowing.
-Furthermore, for shareholders, a high debt level indicates that many other claims take precedence over their interests.Interest coverage is calculated as follows:
+Furthermore, a high debt level for shareholders indicates that many other claims take precedence over their interests.Interest coverage is calculated as follows:

 $$ \text{Interest coverage}=\frac{\text{Profit before interest and taxes}}{\text{Interest expense}} $$